-Florida Burglary – Trespass
+Burglary – Trespass

 Trespass is normally a misdemeanor offense.
-If a person is armed with a dangerous weapon during a trespass the offense is upgraded to a third degree felony.
+However, if a person is armed with a dangerous weapon during a trespass the offense is upgraded to a third degree felony.
 Trespass can also occur to posted land.
 Certain requirements must be met as far as the posting for that to be a crime.

-“It was just an argument all I did was reach in the window and slap him, I did not burglarize anything!”
+We often hear the question “I was charged with a car burglary, but I did not take anything?”, or “It was just an argument all I did was reach in the window and slap him, I did not burglarize anything!”

 Burglary with an Assault and Armed Burglary

 A burglary to a dwelling or a vehicle is a felony of the first degree punishable by up to life imprisonment if in the course of committing a burglary or trespass the offender makes an assault on a person or commits a battery upon a person.
 If a person arms himself or herself within the dwelling or structure with a dangerous weapon or firearm (armed burglary) the charge can be enhanced to a first degree felony carrying a sentence of up to life also.
-Surprisingly to most people is that causing over $1,000.00 in damage to the dwelling or structure makes the burglary a first degree burglary.
+Surprising to most people is that simply causing over $1,000.00 in damage to the dwelling or structure makes the burglary a first degree felony burglary.
 You do not have to enter a structure with a weapon for the charge to be armed burglary.
 Most people do not realize that if someone steals a weapon or firearm during a burglary it becomes an armed burglary.
 They do not have to enter with a weapon or even threaten to use a weapon, just take one.

 A home invasion is a type of burglary or armed robbery.

-Potential Defenses to Burglary
+Defenses to Burglary

-There are many other circumstances which may come into play during a burglary charge depending on the individual circumstances and facts involved.
+There are many other circumstances which may come into play on a burglary charge depending on the individual circumstances and facts involved.
 Possessing burglary tools is also a felony in the state of Florida.
 Anything can be a burglary tool but the state has to prove that it was intended to be used in a burglary.
 Simply having a screw driver in one’s pocket may not be enough to sustain a possession of burglary tools accusation.

-Often times burglaries are drug related.
-This is especially true where people may be taking items in order to sell them to sustain their addiction or other drug problems.
-Depending on the situation, alternatives may be available in sentencing negotiation and in mitigation of the penalties.
-We can discuss these matters with you if they may relate to your case.
-A sentencing Departure may be something to explore in your case.
+A Sentencing Departure may be something to explore in your case.
 Generally, a burglary to a dwelling is a second-degree felony if there is no one present and no aggravating factors.
-A second-degree felony carries a maximum penalty of 15 years in prison.
-Even though it may be only one count of residential burglary the sentencing code calls for a minimum prison sentence unless there are grounds for the Judge to depart or go below the sentencing code, or unless your attorney can convince the state to reduce the sentence or even reduce the charges.
-A trial may also be a good option for you depending on the circumstances.
-Larry Sandefer has over 250 jury trials and will discuss what your defenses and best approach to your case will be.
-It is important that you are a part of this process and you can help in your own defense.
+A second-degree felony carries a maximum penalty of 15 years in prison but under Florida’s sentencing code it may call for the Judge to give a minimum sentence.
+Even though it may be only one count of residential burglary the sentencing code calls for a minimum prison sentence.
+There may be are grounds in your case for the Judge to depart or go below the sentencing code, or we may be able to convince the state to reduce the sentence or even reduce the charges.
+A trial may be a good option for you depending on the circumstances.
+Larry Sandefer has tried over 250 jury trials and defended thousands of criminal cases.
+He will sit down with you and go over your case in detail and discuss with you what your defenses are and together decide what the best approach to your case will be.
+It is important that you are a part of this process and help in your own defense.